 QWEL Workshops for Landscape Professionals

-QWEL stands for Qualified Water Efficient Landscaper and is a training program for local landscape professional.
-It certifies landscapers in the art and science of waterwise landscaping, which means homeowners will have a better choice for their landscape than the traditional water-thirsty grass we’re all used to seeing.
+The Qualified Water Efficient Landscaper program (QWEL) offers training for local landscape professionals and provides graduates with knowledge in water efficient and sustainable landscape practices including water management and preservation of other valuable resources.
 To become QWEL certified, 20 hours of training in QWEL classes must be completed, after which an exam must be passed.
 The program is currently offered in Salt Lake and Iron Counties.

 Member Agency Assistance Program